Barbie Barnes – Breast Cancer Patient Story

 The book is honest but light-hearted as it walks children through possible side effects of cancer treatment like hair loss, loss of energy and mood swings in a way that helps them understand what is happening in their family and empowers them to help.

-Thanks to the dedication of her cancer care team and tight support network of fellow patients, family and staff, Barbie successfully battled back and is now giving back, donating nearly 100 copies of “Nowhere Hair” to UPMC Susquehanna’s Cancer Center to help other young families talk to their children about cancer treatment.
+Thanks to the dedication of her cancer care team and tight support network of fellow patients, family and staff, Barbie successfully battled back and is now giving back, donating nearly 100 copies of “Nowhere Hair” to UPMC Susquehanna’s Cancer Center (now UPMC Hillman Cancer Center) to help other young families talk to their children about cancer treatment.